-At the Corporation Division, we don't have the regulatory authority to enforce Oregon law.
-As a result, we cannot offer legal advice or mediate disputes between parties, whether they are between business owners, consumers or businesses.
-The following resources may be of assistance in filing a complaint or resolving a business or consumer dispute.
+At the Corporation Division, we don't have regulatory authority to enforce Oregon law.
+We cannot offer legal advice or mediate disputes, whether they are between business owners, consumers or businesses.
+These resources may help in filing a complaint or resolving a dispute.

 Call the Financial Fraud and Consumer Protection Section Hotline at 503-378-4320 or toll-free in Oregon at 877-877-9392.

-Department of Consumer and Business Services (DCBS) is the state's largest regulatory and consumer protection agency.
+Department of Consumer and Business Services (DCBS) is Oregon's largest regulatory and consumer protection agency.
 DCBS administers state laws and rules governing workers' compensation, occupational safety and health, building codes, the operation of insurance companies and financial institutions, and securities offerings.
-It also has consumer protection and education programs and offices and ombudsmen to help consumers, injured workers and businesses.
+It also has consumer protection and education programs and ombudsmen to help consumers, injured workers and businesses.

 The Construction and Landscape Contractors Board licenses and regulates construction and landscape contractors in Oregon.
-Owners, employees, suppliers and other contractors can file a claim for breach of contract, negligent or improper work, or nonpayment.
+Owners, employees, suppliers and contractors can file claims for breach of contract, negligent or improper work, or nonpayment.

-Bureau of Labor and Industries (BOLI) is a resource for Oregonians who feel they have been discriminated against or who have not received their proper wages.
-You can call for information and for help filing a complaint.
+Bureau of Labor and Industries (BOLI) helps Oregonians who feel they have been discriminated against or who have not received proper wages.

-Oregon State Bar Association operates a lawyer referral service to link people seeking legal assistance with lawyers and programs able to assist them.
-Call even if you are unsure whether you need to speak to an attorney.
-The staff can help you determine the type of assistance you need or give you information about Oregon State Bar, government and community service programs.
+Oregon State Bar Association has a lawyer referral service linking people seeking legal assistance with lawyers and assistance programs.
+Call even if you are unsure if you need to speak to an attorney.
+They will help determine the type of help you need.

 Phone: 503-684-3763 or toll-free in Oregon at 800-452-7636

-The Federal Trade Commission (FTC) enforces federal antitrust and consumer protection laws.
-The Commission seeks to ensure that the nation's markets function competitively and are vigorous, efficient and free of undue restrictions.
+Federal Trade Commission (FTC) enforces federal antitrust and consumer protection laws.
+The FTC ensures the nation's markets function competitively and are vigorous, efficient and free of undue restrictions.

-Internet Fraud Complaint Center (IFCC) is co-sponsored by the Federal Bureau of Investigation (FBI) and the National White Collar Crime Center (NW3C).
-IFCC's mission is to address fraud committed over the Internet.
-For victims of Internet fraud, IFCC provides a convenient and easy-to-use reporting mechanism that alerts authorities of a suspected criminal or civil violation.
+Internet Fraud Complaint Center (IFCC) addresses fraud committed over the Internet.
+For victims of Internet fraud, IFCC provides a reporting mechanism that alerts authorities of a suspected criminal or civil violation.

-Better Business Bureau offers a variety of programs and resources to help facilitate the satisfactory resolution of your complaint.
+Better Business Bureau has resources to help facilitate the resolution of your complaint.